Songonge/Power-BI-Projects/Power-BI-Tutorials/LinkedIn-Analytics.md

 RETURN IF([PM Engagements] = BLANK(), BLANK(), IF(a > 0, "↑","↓") & " " & b)
 ```

-* Color coding for the Month on Month Engagements
+* Color coding for the Month-on-Month Engagements
 ```
 MoM% Color Engagements = IF([Engagements] < [PM Engagements], "#8d0801", "Green")
 ```